nbarnum/cis-ubuntu-ansible/README.md

 The details of each tasks operated on the target system is available in the in the `docs/` directory.

+## TODO

+  - Add script for "5.4.1.5 Ensure all users last password change date is in the past (Scored)"

 ## License

 This project is under [GPL license](LICENSE).